Demystifying Human Trafficking in the Caribbean Context: The Intersection of Culture and Human Trafficking

 This facilitated discussion will explore the various ways in which the culture in Caribbean nations facilitates various forms of trafficking in the region (migration, trafficking through sports, familial trafficking, views on prostitution/commercial sex, child begging).

-A2: Cultural and historical connections within and between the Caribbean Countries.
+Workshop B 1: Cultural and Historical Connections Within and Between the Caribbean Countries.

 This workshop will take a look at the cultural and historical commonalities that are perpetuating trafficking in the region such as domestic servitude linking this to historical legacies such as the house-girl from West Africa and Indo-Caribbean traditions.
 This workshop will be interactive and include checking biases that make it difficult for people to recognize trafficking when it’s happening; high rates of migration, etc.